artsycoder533/atlas-/README.md

 ## Description

-This is a multi-page static website that I built for Atlas Behavioral Health + Wellness.
+This is a multi-page static website that I built for Atlas Behavioral Health + Wellness, a mental health private practice based in North Chesterfield, Virginia.
 They are in the process of opening their private practice and were in need of a website to attract new clients, allow new and existing clients to schedule appointments as well as offer information about their company.

 ### Built With
 - Html